Hospitality Distribution Courses: 44 credits

 CAS MA 120 Applied Mathematics for Social and Management Sciences

 MA 120 may not be taken for credit by any student who has completed any MA course numbered 124 or higher.
-Linear equations, systems of linear equations, matrix algebra, exponential functions and logarithms, elements of differential calculus, optimization, probability.
-Applications in economics, finance, and management.
+Topics chosen from Linear equations, systems of linear equations, matrix algebra, exponential functions and logarithms, elements of differential calculus, optimization, probability.
+Some sections focus on applications in economics, finance, and management.
 Satisfies both mathematics requirement and divisional studies requirement.
 Carries MCS divisional credit in CAS. [ 4 cr. ]

 CAS WR 100 Writing Seminar